 The impacts of TE and DEM uncertainty on slope and aspect estimations can be quantified for any gridded data.
 We first use synthetic data with known properties as a control to define generalized functions applicable to any DEM, and to develop a quality metric for slope and aspect calculations.
-Following this analysis, we turn to a high-resolution lidar dataset covering complex terrain to study the spatial structure of uncertainty in topographic metrics propagating from both TE and DEM combination of TE and PEU, and to analyze the implications of using sub-optimal DEM resolutions for calculating slope and aspect.
+Following this analysis, we turn to a high-resolution lidar dataset covering complex terrain to study the spatial structure of uncertainty in topographic metrics propagating from both TE and DEM uncertainty.
+This novel approach allows us to identify the optimal grid resolution that minimizes the error bounds from the combination of TE and PEU, and to analyze the implications of using sub-optimal DEM resolutions for calculating slope and aspect.